Your account has an Amazon One Medical Membership

 Convenient prescription refill and renewal requests

-View a summary and action items after your visit, and directly message your care team
+View a summary and action items after your treatment, and directly message your care team

 EpiPen injected into thigh

-Request a same-day EpiPen prescription renewal
+Request epinephrine and EpiPen prescription renewal

 How it works

-Meet with a trusted provider
+Discuss with a provider

 Get treatment